stain/scufl2-info/README.md

 # scufl2-info

-Returns Linked Data information about a SCUFL2 URI
+Returns Linked Data information about a [SCUFL2](http://dev.mygrid.org.uk/wiki/display/developer/SCUFL2) resource.

 The idea is that say